jason-erb/jason-erb.com/cv/jason-erb.md

 * **Technologies:** SQL Server, Microsoft Analysis Services, OLAP, SQL, MDX, XML, ASP, JavaScript, HTML, CSS, Visual Basic, COM, XML, XSLT, Windows
 * Directed a team of developers: trained, delegated, instituted standards, and reviewed code
 * Produced a commercial, web-based multi-dimensional data source browser and API
-* Magicked together a web UI that simulated the Windows desktop as part of an asset management application, and architected the backing database
+* Devised a web UI that simulated the Windows desktop as part of an asset management application, and architected the backing database
 * Wrote and tested applications for Hotel Dieu Hospital and the Ministry of Health and Long-Term Care

 ### **PROJECTS**